patternnoster/atomic128/README.md

 ref.store({nullptr, 1}, std::memory_order_relaxed);
 ```

+For an example of a simplistic lock-free stack that uses DWCAS to avoid the ABA problem see the `example` directory.

 ### Building the tests

-Use the `ATOMIC128_BUILD_TESTS=ON` CMake option to build the library tests on your system.
+Use the `ATOMIC128_BUILD_TESTS=ON` CMake option to build the library tests and the example stack tests on your system.
 Note that some compilers (e.g., GCC) may require additional flags (i.e., `-mcx16` on x86_64) to enable the DWCAS instructions.
 Thus, one can run the following commands (in the source directory):
 ```sh
 mkdir build && cd build
 cmake .. -DATOMIC128_BUILD_TESTS=ON -DCMAKE_CXX_FLAGS='-mcx16'